 Service fees will be calculated and payable by the Manager at least semi-annually to qualified dealers or brokers for salespersons of the qualified dealer or broker with client assets invested in the Fund having an aggregate net asset value of not less than \$100,000.
-Service fees will be based on the aggregate value of the clients' investments in the Fund an annual rate of 0.75% for Class A Units and 0.90% for Class B Units.
+Service fees will be based on the aggregate value of the clients' investments in the Fund at the end of each month equal to 1/12 of 1% of the net asset value of the Class A Units and Class B Units held by the clients on the last business day of that month.
 No service fees are paid for Class F Units.
-Service Fees may be modified or discontinued by the Manager at any time.
+Service fees may be modified or discontinued by the Manager at any time.